agpavlik/React-Notes/README.md

     Array.from({ length: 30 }, () => createRandomPost())
   );
   const [searchQuery, setSearchQuery] = useState("");
-  const [isFakeDark, setIsFakeDark] = useState(false);

-  // Derived state.
-These are the posts that will actually be displayed const searchedPosts =
+  const searchedPosts =
     searchQuery.length > 0
       ? posts.filter((post) =>